Get cashback at shops like Primark and Argos to bring down your phone bill.

 Airtime Rewards is an app you download to your phone then connect to your bank cards.
 Each time you use your connected card at participating retailers you’ll earn some money back that’ll go towards your phone bill.

-So let’s say you use your connected card at Topshop to buy a £30 shirt.
+So let’s say you use your connected card at Oasis to buy a £30 shirt.
 This is processed completely by your card as normal.

-However, Airtime Rewards will automatically track the transaction and calculate how much cashback you’re owed – in Topshop’s case it’s currently 5%.
-That’d mean you’ll earn £1.50, which will then be knocked off your mobile phone bill.
+However, Airtime Rewards will automatically track the transaction and calculate how much cashback you’re owed – in Oasis’s case it’s currently 4%.
+That’d mean you’ll earn £1.20, which will then be knocked off your mobile phone bill.

 Is Airtime Rewards any good?

-I connected my cards, got my bonus for joining up (more on that further down the page) and then forgot about it until I decided to write about it.
+I connected my cards, got my bonus for joining up (more on that further down the page) and then promptly forgot about it for a few months!

 If I had, I could have earned more money.
-Last month I bought a coat and some socks at Uniqlo, and used the Amex.
-But if I’d realised that retailer was on the app I’d have been able to earn 8% back via Airtime Rewards
+For example early on I bought a coat and some socks at Uniqlo, and used the Amex.
+But if I’d realised that retailer was on the app at the time (it’s since gone) I’d have been able to earn 8% back via Airtime Rewards

-On the same day, I didn’t use my Amex at the burger chain Byron – which means I’ll get 5% back in unexpected cashback from my connected card.
+On the same day, I didn’t use my Amex at the burger chain Byron – which meant I’ll get 10% back in unexpected cashback from my connected card.